OffchainLabs/community-helm-charts/charts/nitro/README.md

 `parent-chain.connection.retry-errors` | string                                                            Errors matching this regular expression are automatically retried | None
 `parent-chain.connection.timeout` | duration                                                               per-response timeout (0-disabled) | `1m0s`
 `parent-chain.connection.url` | string                                                                     url of server, use self for loopback websocket, self-auth for loopback with authentication | None
+`parent-chain.connection.websocket-message-size-limit` | int                                               websocket message size limit used by the RPC client.
+0 means no limit | `268435456`
 `parent-chain.id` | uint                                                                                   if set other than 0, will be used to validate database and L1 connection | None
 `parent-chain.wallet.account` | string                                                                     account to use | `is first account in keystore`
 `parent-chain.wallet.only-create-key` | if true, creates new key then exits | None